 targetMemory: "" # Target Memory Utilization (%) (optional)

-Identity Configuration
+Identity Recognition Configuration

-Client-to-server access: 9092 (PLAINTEXT).
+• Client to server access: 9092 (PLAINTEXT).

 listeners: